 Then, as I looked down upon the distant villages I thought about something terrible, which I had tried so very hard to never think about again.
 But it was impossible to forget.
 I felt a familiar sadness, remembering why I was in this place at all.
 I had gone in search of wonders in these faraway places, hoping to discover some elusive truth that would allow me to return home and live an enlightened life.
 But, on that mountaintop, I learned the most common human experience was a life spent longing for the affection and opportunities I had waiting for me all along.

 Krakauer was right about mountains and dreams because there’s always another mountain to climb.
 Some other challenge left undone, which, you mistakenly think, is that one last obstacle before happiness.
 But the summit wasn’t going to change me or reveal some hidden truth.
 It wasn’t going to tell me what to do next.
 There was never any one thing I could achieve that would illuminate my path forward.
 My education was in the heavy price I found myself so willing to pay for such a meaningless achievement.

-Later, I saw Kevin as I was descending from the summit.
+Later, I saw Kevin as I was descending from the summit of Island Peak.
 He was still on the way up with his father.
 They both looked tired but were determined to keep going.
 We stopped for a minute to shake hands, and I gave a brief account of my experience.
 Then we parted ways.
 I haven’t seen Kevin since, and I’ve lost touch with him over the years.
 But I’ll never forget meeting him and how, when facing the climb, the things I had wanted to leave behind ended up being my greatest comfort.